 b.
 Judge the record's validity and vote on it.

 c.
 Send the record to the other voting members.

 2. Receipt by Member.
 Upon receipt of a record, the member shall do the following:

 a.
 Judge the record's validity and vote on it.

 a.
 If a non-decisive vote is obtained during the initial circulation, the Secretary shall recirculate the record, with all comments from the first round of voting included, within one month of the end of the initial voting period.
 (See section VI.E.9 for the definition of decisive and non-decisive votes.)
 Any non-decisive vote can also be discussed at a meeting of the committee after the initial circulation but before a second circulation has occurred.

 b.
 If, after the second circulation, the record still has not received a decisive vote, it shall be kept by the Secretary until it can be discussed at a meeting of the Committee.

 c.
-Regardless of whether a decisive vote was obtained during the first circulation, the Secretary may recirculate a record if he/she feels the Committee's comments might alter the decision.
+Regardless of whether a decisive vote was obtained during the first circulation, the Secretary may recirculate a record if they feel the Committee's comments might alter the decision.

 E. Voting and Acceptance Criteria.

 1. Validation Form.
-The vote of each member together with his/her comments, if any, must be submitted to the Secretary on an official validation form.
-This form must include spaces for at least the (a) record number, (b) name of the species, (c) name of the observer, (d) signature of the voting Committee member, (e) date of the vote, (f) number of the circulation round, (g) member's vote, and (h) comments.
+The vote of each member together with their comments, if any, must be submitted to the Secretary the voting form.
+This form must include (a) record number, (b) name of the species, (c) name of the observer, (d) signature of the voting Committee member, (e) date of the vote, (f) number of the circulation round, (g) member's vote, and (h) comments.
 This form can be submitted by the member electronically or in print.

 2. Voting Categories: